mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 # Running it in continuous integration

-At the end of part one, I created a Docker container that allowed the library to run on any system.
+At the end of part one, I created a Docker image that allowed the library to run on any system.
 The next step was to run the library in continuous integration.

 {% include image.html file="travis-ci-logo.png" class="align-right" alt="Travis CI logo" max_width="300px" link_url="https://travis-ci.org/" %}

-Continuous integration is a controlled environment that tests software on each change to the code.
+Continuous integration is the practice of using an indepedent, controlled environment to test software on each change to the code.
 My preferred continuous integration solution is [Travis](https://travis-ci.org).
 Their configuration files are intuitive, and they offer unlimited free builds for open-source projects.

-To integrate with Travis, I added [my fork of ingredient-phrase-tagger](https://github.com/mtlynch/ingredient-phrase-tagger) and enabled builds:
+To integrate with Travis, I added [my fork of ingredient-phrase-tagger](https://github.com/mtlynch/ingredient-phrase-tagger) on Travis' configuration page and then enabled builds:

 {% include image.html file="enable-travis.png" class="img-border" alt="Screenshot of enabling Travis" fig_caption="Enabling Travis builds for ingredient-phrase-tagger library" max_width="677px" %}